-This Inception process goal describes how we will elicit and capture the initial requirements for our solution.
+This Inception phase process goal describes how we will elicit and capture the initial requirements for our solution.
 We want to do just enough work to understand what our stakeholders want so that we can confidently begin Construction.
-To be effective, we need to consider several important questions:

 There are several reasons why we need explore the initial scope in a bit more detail: